davidsule/Obsidian_main/Lecture notes/FYP/01_Project.md

 - '**equipopulated**': each bins have the same number of observations in them. - almost always a good choice Algorithms exist that can find natural breaks in the data (like based on clusters, etc)

+What about compensating for a variable, like population size, or density:
+- A **cartogram** is a thematic map of a set of features, in which their geographic size is altered to be directly proportional to a selected ratio-level variable, such as travel time, population, or GNP. (kinda hard in python)
+- Normalize the data (like cases/population)

 ### Lecture 04 - multivariate regression